Hansuper666/OOTD-Trend-Finder/README.md

 UPLOAD_PATH=./app/static/uploads
 ```

 Note: The OpenAI API key is not required since we're using local CLIP models for image analysis.
+We easily change to use OpenAI API to process the images, but I don't have a working OpenAI API for vision models.
+Thus, I use CLIP for this project, which works the same as an API.

 ### Download OOTD Images